grame-cncm/faustdoc/src/manual/compiler.md

 };
 ```

-Several fine-grained initialization methods are available.
-The `instanceInit` method calls several additional initialization methods.
-The `instanceConstants` method sets the instance constant state.
-The `instanceClear` method resets the instance dynamic state (delay lines...).
-The `instanceResetUserInterface` method resets all control value to their default state.
+Several fine-grained initialization methods are available:

+- the `instanceInit` method calls several additional initialization methods.
+- the `instanceConstants` method sets the instance constant state.
+- the `instanceClear` method resets the instance dynamic state (delay lines...).
+- the `instanceResetUserInterface` method resets all control value to their default state.

 All of those methods can be used individually on an allocated instance to reset part of its state.

 The `init` method combines class static state and instance initialization.